cultureandempire/cultureandempire.github.io/cande.md

 A common response to hypotheses of large-scale plots is "Bah, conspiracy theories!
 Someone would talk."
 In fact there have been many whistle blowers who have talked, about large-scale plots of all colors.
 There is no lack of people who are willing to talk, and often provide very specific, detailed knowledge of crimes committed behind the curtains.
 The common factor with the whistle blowers is that the mainstream media ignores them unless their stories are pushed through alternative platforms so dramatically that they cannot be ignored.
 Chelsea née Bradley Manning disclosing crimes through WikiLeaks provides a well-known instance of this.

 One of the first significant NSA whistle blowers was [Russ Tice](https://en.wikipedia.org/wiki/Russ_Tice).
-He told us in December 2005, that the NSA and DIA (another three-letter agency who I'll come back to in “The Reveal”) were spying on US citizens, something that was, and still is, illegal.
+He told us in December 2005 that the NSA and DIA (another three-letter agency I'll come back to in the last chapter were spying on US citizens, something that was, and still is, illegal.
 The NSA then fired him, and rebuffed his claims.
 Today, we have corroboration of what he said, from Snowden and indeed from the NSA themselves.
 On June twentieth 2013, on the Boiling Frogs podcast, [Tice went much further](http://www.boilingfrogspost.com/2013/06/19/podcast-show-112-nsa-whistleblower-goes-on-record-reveals-new-information-names-culprits/), saying:

 > [The NSA] went after high ranking military officers.
 They went after members of congress.
 The Senate and the House -- especially on the intelligence committees, and on the armed services committees and judicial.
 But they went after other ones too.
 They went after lawyers and law firms.
 Heaps of lawyers and law firms.
 They went after judges.
 > One of the judges is now sitting on the supreme court that I had his wiretap information in my hand.
 Two are former FISA court judges.
 They went after state department officials.
 They went after people in the executive service that were part of the White House -- their own people!